microsoft/typespec/docs/language-basics/templates.md

 >;
 ```

-Since template arguments may be specified by name, the names of template arguments are part of the public API of a template. **Changing the name of a template argument may break existing specifications that use the template.**
+Since template arguments may be specified by name, the names of template parameters are part of the public API of a template. **Changing the name of a template parameter may break existing specifications that use the template.**

-**Note**: Template arguments are evaluated in the order they are defined in the template _definition_, not the order in which they are written in the template _instance_.
+**Note**: Template arguments are evaluated in the order the parameters are defined in the template _definition_, not the order in which they are written in the template _instance_.
 Most of the time, this should not matter, but may be important in some cases where evaluating a template argument may invoke decorators with side effects.